spjhon/Doc-Knowledge/knowledge/03react/01-overview.md

 - App vs Component state
 - Custom hook
 - useCallback y su uso dentro de useEffect para hacer fetching

+- If your component contains both a large amount of jsx code and a lot of logic as well whose data needs to be passed down, it might be worth it break your context and your jsx code into different files.
+You should append these files with ctx.tsx.
+For example, suppose your App.tsx file contains a lof of jsx code and a lot of logic for managing the user sessions, you could create a seperate App.ctx.tsx file which uses createContext() whose default export is the context's provider.

 **